 The focus should be on providing quality and accessible communication that suits each person’s needs, not conforming to speech alone.

-I used to be mostly a part-time AAC user until more recent traumatic brain injuries (current tally is now five; I’ll update you all on that when it’s legal to) and other neuro issues – and as of updating this in November 2020, I’m no longer able to rely on speech to communicate effectively for long periods of time at all.
+I used to be mostly a part-time AAC user until more recent traumatic brain injuries and other neuro issues – and as of writing this paragraph in November 2020, I’m no longer able to rely on speech to communicate effectively for long periods of time at all.
 So… AAC it is for me!

 And now: here are some options for AAC if you’re interested!
 I’ve listed some light-tech and high-tech options.